 USEFUL LINKS DESCRIPTION Special Olympics Keep updated on what's going onlots of Alberta Website information on what's happening in and around the province.
-Special Olympics Const.
-Alberta Resource Page Coach resource page with various resources Coaching Association of Canada (CAC) Here you will find access to the National Coaching Certification Program (NCCP) as well as coaching tips, info on seminars and conferences.
-This is where the national coaching database is managed and where coaches' transcripts are housed in the "Locker" Special Olympics Facebook group for all coaches to connect (by request Alberta Coach Connect only) SO Learn Special Olympics learning portal for new volunteers RESOURCES DESCRIPTION RESOURCES How To Become a DESCRIPTION Step by step explanation of how to become a coach with Special Olympics How To Become a Step by step explanation of how to become a coach How To Become a Special Olympics Coach Step by step explanation of how to become a coach with Special Olympics Table explaining what is required at each level of Special Olympics, with PSO contacts and course How To Become a Special Olympics Coach SOA Coach Pathway Step by step explanation of how to become a coach with Special Olympics Table explaining what is required at each level of Special Olympics, with PSO contacts and course requirements Frequently updated list of currently offered courses by sport How To Become a Special Olympics Coach SOA Coach Pathway NCCP Course List Step by step explanation of how to become a coach with Special Olympics Table explaining what is required at each level of Special Olympics, with PSO contacts and course requirements Frequently updated list of currently offered courses How To Become a Special Olympics Coach SOA Coach Pathway NCCP Course List Athlete Centered Step by step explanation of how to become a coach with Special Olympics Table explaining what is required at each level of Special Olympics, with PSO contacts and course requirements Frequently updated list of currently offered courses by sport
+Special Olympics Alberta Resource Page Coach resource page with various resources Coaching Association of Canada (CAC) Here you will find access to the National Coaching Certification Program (NCCP) as well as coaching tips, info on seminars and conferences.
+This is where the national coaching database is managed and where coaches' transcripts are housed in the "Locker" Special Olympics Facebook group for all coaches to connect (by request Alberta Coach Connect only) SO Learn Special Olympics learning portal for new volunteers RESOURCES DESCRIPTION RESOURCES How To Become a DESCRIPTION Step by step explanation of how to become a coach How To Become a Step by step explanation of how to become a coach How To Become a Special Olympics Coach Step by step explanation of how to become a coach with Special Olympics Table explaining what is required at each level of Special Olympics, with PSO contacts and course How To Become a Special Olympics Coach SOA Coach Pathway Step by step explanation of how to become a coach with Special Olympics Table explaining what is required at each level of Special Olympics, with PSO contacts and course requirements Frequently updated list of currently offered courses by sport How To Become a Special Olympics Coach SOA Coach Pathway NCCP Course List Step by step explanation of how to become a coach with Special Olympics Table explaining what is required at each level of Special Olympics, with PSO contacts and course requirements Frequently updated list of currently offered courses How To Become aSpecial Olympics CoachSOA Coach PathwayNCCP Course ListAthlete Centered Step by step explanation of how to become a coach with Special Olympics Table explaining what is required at each level of Special Olympics, with PSO contacts and course requirements Frequently updated list of currently offered courses by sport

-Special Olympics Coach Quick Reference Guide Quick reference guide for coaching athletes with an intellectual disability Sport Specific Rules & Resources Rules for each sport with useful resources YLM Sport Science Great sport science resource with insightful infographics Coach Diary Mental skills training for coach reflection and development.
-Created by Dr. Laura Farres for SO BC Nutrition Guide How to implement nutritional guidelines with your athletes Sport Psychology Guide Learn to implement psychological skills training with your athletes and learn what coaching methods work best Injury Prevention Guide Reduce injuries and learn about recovery Long Term Development in Sport and Physical Activity (Updated LTAD model) A framework designed by the Canadian Sport for Life (CS4L) movement for optimal training, competition and recovery schedule for each stage of athletic development FAQ Special Olympics Alberta Frequently Asked Questions Frequently asked questions regarding Special Olympics
+Special Olympics Coach Quick Reference Guide Quick reference guide for coaching athletes with an intellectual disability Sport Specific Rules & Resources Rules for each sport with useful resources Competition Schedule List of upcoming competitions Coach Diary Mental skills training for coach reflection and development.
+Created by Dr. Laura Farres for SO BC Coach's Corner Mental training videos for coaches and athletes done for SOA by a Mental Performance Consultant Powerlifting Resource Powerlifting technique videos done by a Strength and Conditioning Coach for SOA Nutrition Guide How to implement nutritional guidelines with your athletes Sport Psychology Guide Learn to implement psychological skills training with your athletes and learn what coaching methods work best Injury Prevention Guide Reduce injuries and learn about recovery Long Term Development in Sport and Physical Activity (Updated LTAD model) A framework designed by the Canadian Sport for Life (CS4L) movement for optimal training, competition and recovery schedule for each stage of athletic development FAQ Special Olympics Alberta Frequently Asked Questions Frequently asked questions regarding Special Olympics